nestauk/sg_covid_impact/reports/technical_report/4_results.md

 #### National exposure

-[@fig:nat_evol] presents the evolution and composition of employment in sectors highly exposed to Covid-19 (decile 8 and above of exposure) between March 2020 and January 2021.
+[@Fig:nat_evol] presents the evolution and composition of employment in sectors highly exposed to Covid-19 (decile 8 and above of exposure) between March 2020 and January 2021.

 * The top panel presents aggregate shares of employment in Scotland and in the rest of the UK.
 It shows similar patterns of economic exposure to Covid-19 in terms of levels and evolution.
 We see spikes of exposure around the three main Covid-19 waves and associated lockdowns / policy restriction (March, October and Christmas 2020).
 * The bottom panel presents the shares of employment in Scotland exposed to Covid-19 accounted for by different SIC sections (the [**interactive version**](https://scotland-figures.s3.eu-west-2.amazonaws.com/national_exposure_evolution.html) allows a more finely grained exploration at the SIC divisionslevel).
 The charts shows important changes in the composition of workforces exposed to the pandemic at different points: during the first lockdown a significant share of the exposed workforce was in *Health activities* (differently from subsequent lockdowns, specialist health services such as dentists etc. were forced to close over this period) and in *Construction*.
 In subsequent phases of the pandemic other sectors such as *Accommodation*, *Employment activities* and *Social work* as well as some professional services such as *Legal and accounting* account for a larger share of the workforce exposed to Covid-19.